 There are a lot of bars in the Caribbean that offer free WiFi.
 For instance, Jack’s Shack, a small bar on Grand Turk located in the eastern Caribbean, provides fast WiFi connections for free and for an unlimited time.
 But you should not abuse the privilege.
 Other bars in the islands may also offer free WiFi service.
 All you have to do is ask.

-Port maps from guest relations officers may also indicate different port spots with free WiFi.
-You can also ask crew members of the ship where they usually go to get free WiFi whenever their ship is docked.
+Port maps from guest relations officers may indicate different port spots with free WiFi as well.
+So you can ask crew members of the ship where they usually go to get free WiFi whenever their ship is docked.
 They can even recommend places where WiFi is not only free but fast as well.